 So what are you doing today to remain competitive in the second machine age?

-- Put the necessary digital processes and organisation in place—do you have the right people and processes for competing in the coming years?
+- Put the necessary digital processes and organisation in place - do you have the right people and processes to compete in the coming years?